Am I required to report and pay taxes on income from rental activity?

 How can I get help?

-Despite rents increasing across most of the country, 2023 still brought challenges for many landlords.
-The costs for goods and services continued to rise.
-Rising interest rates also increased mortgage costs for some landlords and made financing improvements more costly.
+Despite high rents across most of the country, 2024 brought challenges for many landlords.
+The costs of goods and services continued to rise.
+High interest rates also increased mortgage costs for some landlords and made financing improvements more costly.

-If you have more questions about managing your rental business, or how to report your rental income and expenses, reach out to a Rocket Lawyer network attorney for affordable legal advice.
-Want to leave figuring out complicated tax credits and deductions to the pros?
+If you have more questions about managing your rental business or how to report your rental income and expenses, reach out to a Rocket Legal Pro for affordable legal advice.
+Want to leave the complexities of tax credits and deductions to the pros?
 Rocket Lawyer can now match you with a tax pro for affordable and convenient tax filing services.
-Leave your taxes to a pro.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.